Billwilliams1952/AD9833-Library-Arduino/README.md

 ## Installation

 Download the ZIP file and extract into your **sketchbook/libraries** directory.
-Exit the Arduino program (if open) and restart it to see the KY-040 library with its sketch examples.
+Exit the Arduino program (if open) and restart it to see the **AD9833** library along with its sketch examples.

 The AD9833 uses SPI for communication.
 The following connections are required: